Hotel Wastewater Green Infrastructure Treatment System, Guánica, Puerto Rico

 Implementation

 The rain garden was sized according to the hotel's peak water usage.
-18" of soil was excavated and remediated with biochar and other amendments, piping was installed, and vetiver grass was planted.
-The site was monitored for plant health and water reduction over several months until it was clear that the system was effectively treating the wastewater.
+After completing bioengineering design and analysis, 18" of soil was excavated and remediated with biochar and other amendments, we installed piping and planted vetiver grass.
+We monitored the site for plant health and water reduction over a year, and it was clear that the system was effectively treating the wastewater.
+The system has now been performing well for more than 7 years.

 Outcomes

-After a few months of plant establishment, the system was working so well that the last few rows of vetiver were dying from a lack of water, and there was no effluent coming out of the system.
-This suggested that all of the wastewater had been uptaken by the vetiver plants and evapotranspired before reaching the end of the system.
+After a few months of plant establishment, the system achieved zero discharge, with no effluent coming out of the system.
+All of the wastewater had been uptaken by the vetiver plants and evapotranspired before reaching the end of the system.
 This project shows the efficacy of green infrastructure and natural processes to treat the wastewater issue facing Puerto Rico and other islands.
 These cost-effective solutions can be implemented in various applications, and this project serves as a model for future green infrastructure projects.

 Funders and Partners Parador Guánica 1929